h1xxx/linuxconsole/content/configuration.md

 # # display

+## resolution

-Resolution can be changed during boot time by providing below kernel parameters.
+Resolution can be changed during boot-time by providing below kernel parameters.
 You can set multiple `video` values.
 Documentation for this is located [here][00]:
 ```